binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter5.md

 ## People

-Refer to the [Costs and Trade-offs subsection](https://f0.holisticinfosecforwebdevelopers.com/chap08.html#leanpub-auto-ssm-costs-and-trade-offs-1) of the People chapter of Holistic Info-Sec for Web Developers,[Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
+Refer to the [Costs and Trade-offs subsection](https://f0.holisticinfosecforwebdevelopers.com/chap08.html#leanpub-auto-ssm-costs-and-trade-offs-1) of the People chapter of Holistic Info-Sec for Web Developers, [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).

 ## Application Security